 Congratulations on finishing your sound mapping in the park.
-Now that you are back home have a think about the two sound maps you have created.
+Think about the two sound maps you have created.

-What sounds did you hear in the park or greenspace that you didn't hear out of your window?
+What sounds did you hear in the park or green space that you didn't hear out of your window?

 How do you feel after this session?
 Are you more anxious, less anxious or the same?